FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-12-08-we-won-a-hackaton.md

 After a few iterations (read as: 2 hours of almost nosense), Fabrizio came up with two good candidates we all liked:

 1. Analyze how the politicians in the EU are acting with respect to policies, versus what they are saying or their party is promoting.
-The idea would have built on top of [howtheyvode.eu][how-they-vote]{:target="_blank"} project.
+The idea would have built on top of [howtheyvote.eu][how-they-vote]{:target="_blank"} project.
 2. Empowering communities to build better cities, through:

     * A mobile app in which citizens can report issues to the local authorities, and keep track of the status of the issue.
     * A platform for the local authorities to manage and analyze the issues reported.

 !!! info
-    This idea actually originated from Fabrizio's friend [Juan Severino][juan-severino], which we contacted during the hackaton to ask for permission to use it.
+    This idea actually originated from Fabrizio's friend [Juan Severino][juan-severino], which we contacted to ask for permission to build on such idea.

 We decided to go with the second idea, as it was going to check more boxes in what we were looking for in the challenge: namely, such application would resonate with everyone globally, we knew how to build it, and machine learning would have helped in the automation of the process.